Resource Cost Capitalisation

 2. Download the Capitalisation Profile template.

-• Methodology – The name of the project methodology for which the role can be capitalisable.
+• Methodology – Defines the methodology for which the role can be capitalised.

 ProfileNameMethodologyRolePhasecapitalisationPercentage